gardener/machine-spec/spec.md

 #### `DeleteMachine`

-A Plugin MUST implement this RPC call if it has `DELETE_MACHINE` capability.
+A Plugin is REQUIRED to implement this RPC and set the `DELETE_MACHINE` capability.
 This RPC will be called by the CMI-Client to deprovision a machine.

 - If a VM corresponding to the specified `MachineID` does not exist or the artifacts associated with the VM do not exist anymore, the Plugin MUST reply `0 OK`.